Our skills and services

 Testing and certification for manufacturers

 Anticipating future needs, innovation, simulating imagined solutions, and developing new strategies are at the heart of the daily concerns of SNDC's teams and management.
-Each year, we devote 7% of our payroll to R&D, the primary investment in an innovation strategy based on the filing of numerous patents.
+Each year, SNDC devotes 7% of its total payroll to R&D, the main investment item in an innovation strategy based on the filing of numerous patents.

 SNDC's "Plug & Play" roof-mounted air-conditioning concept combines all the functions dedicated to air-conditioning and treatment in a monoblock structure.
 This innovative concept meets the requirements of category 4 cabins in accordance with EN15695 for the protection of the operator against hazardous substances in self-propelled agricultural tractors and sprayers.